eunseon02/DynOSAM/README.md

 We strongly encourage you to submit issues, feedback and potential improvements.
 We follow the branch, open PR, review, and merge workflow.

-As of Nov 2024 I still actively developing this project as part of my PhD at the [ACFR](https://www.sydney.edu.au/engineering/our-research/robotics-and-intelligent-systems/australian-centre-for-robotics.html).
+As of Nov 2024 I am still actively developing this project as part of my PhD at the [ACFR](https://www.sydney.edu.au/engineering/our-research/robotics-and-intelligent-systems/australian-centre-for-robotics.html).
 Things may change but I will do my best to ensure versions are tagged etc... as a result I will also be happy to address all bugs and feature requests!
 Send 'em through!!

 To contribute to this repo, make sure you have [pre-commit](https://pre-commit.com/) installed to enable checks.
 ```bash